Martin-Lacroix/C-Galerkin-FEM/README.md

 # CGFEM-Example

 Finite element code developped for **Academic Purpose** (and thus not optimized) to solve differential equations in two dimensions using triangle or quadrangle elements.
-The code aims at giving an intuitive example of a continuous finite element implementation in C++ language.
+The code aims at giving an intuitive example of a continuous Galerkin finite element implementation in C++ language.

 ## Use